 Tel Aviv might be small in size, but there is nonetheless a large number of neighborhoods to discover.

 Florentin is the hipster area of Tel Aviv and where you head to feel youthful.
 The neighborhood is crowded with Israeli liberals and artists in their 20s and early 30s, tattoo parlors, bakeries, charming restaurants, and imposing street art.
 You’ll find the Levinsky Market, an absolute must-see for those seeking culture and good food.
-Tiny mom and pop shops permeate the pedestrian-only street, selling everything from nuts and spices to cheese and halva.
+Tiny mom-and-pop shops permeate the pedestrian-only street, selling everything from nuts and spices to cheese and halva.
 While the grunginess of the area is disenchanting, Florentin is a “don’t judge a book by its cover” kind of place.
 It’s one of the most unusual areas of Tel Aviv and well worth an afternoon of exploring its quaint streets and sitting among the work-at-home entrepreneurial crowd at one of its many neighborhood coffee shops.
+A street art tour of the area is definitely the best way to get the vibe.

 Walking south from Neve Tzedek, you will reach Jaffa.
 This ancient port city is bustling every night of the week.
 Along the water, the port area is lined with bars and restaurants.
 But, the commercial hub of Jaffa undoubtedly lies in its flea market area.
 The flea market is a magnet for night owls and party-goers looking to have a good time.
 The streets are filled to the brim with delicious restaurants and rowdy bars.
 During the day, the flea market is teeming with shoppers perusing its tiny alleys, in search of knick-knacks and antiques to buy.